Applicability of Taylor's hypothesis in thermally driven turbulence: Introduction

 Verzicco and Camussi~\cite{Verzicco:JFM2003} and Camussi and Verzicco~\cite{Camussi:EJMF2004} performed numerical simulation in a cylindrical geometry and collected the data from the real space probe.
-The frequency spectrum from numerical data exhibit Bolgiano-Obukhov scaling.
-Interestingly, Calzavarini {\em et al.}~\cite{Calzavarini:PRE2002} observed both Bolgiano-Obukhov and Kolmogorov's spectra in the boundary layer and bulk respectively.
-Kaczorowski and Xia~\cite{Kaczorowski:JFM2013} performed the simulation for $\mathrm{Pr} = 0.7$ and $4.38$ for Rayleigh number ranging from $10^5$ to $10^9$ and reported KO scaling for the longitudinal velocity structure functions, but BO scaling for the temperature structure functions in the center of the cubical cell.
+The frequency spectrum from numerical data exhibit Bolgiano--Obukhov scaling.
+Interestingly, Calzavarini {\em et al.}~\cite{Calzavarini:PRE2002} observed both Bolgiano--Obukhov and Kolmogorov's spectra in the boundary layer and bulk respectively.
+Recently, De {\em et al.}~\cite{De:IJHFF2017} also observed similar variations in the velocity field exponent.
+Kaczorowski and Xia~\cite{Kaczorowski:JFM2013} performed the simulation for $\mathrm{Pr} = 0.7$ and $4.38$ for Rayleigh number ranging from $10^5$ to $10^9$ and reported KO scaling for the longitudinal velocity structure functions, but BO scaling for the temperature structure functions in the centre of the cubical cell.
 Kerr~\cite{Kerr:JFM1996} performed the simulation for $\mathrm{Pr} \approx 1$ on a $288 \times 288 \times 96$ grid in a cubical box using Chebyshev based pseudospectral method under no-slip boundary conditions; he reported the horizontal spectrum as a function of horizontal wavenumber $k_{\perp} = \sqrt{k_x^2 + k_y^2}$ and observed Kolmogorov's spectrum.
-As discussed earlier, Kumar {\em et al.}~\cite{Kumar:PRE2014} showed Kolmogorov's spectrum along with a constant energy flux, thus confirming Kolmogorov's theory for convective turbulence.
 Recently Nath {\em et al.}~\cite{Nath:up2016} showed that the convective turbulence is weakly anisotropic.

+{ The aforementioned works cast doubt on which type of experiments on turbulent convection are suitable for probing the energy and entropy (of temperature field) spectra of the flow.
+These spectra carry a signature that tells us which of the two scaling, Kolmogorov--Obukhov or Bolgiano--Obukhov, is valid for turbulent convection.
+Since Taylor's hypothesis is questionable for turbulent convection, an experimentalist may not opt for measurements using real space probes, and choose 3D or 2D PIV.
+However, the resolutions of present-day PIV setups are not very high, hence they may not yield the desired spectrum.
+In addition, PIV experiments are much more expensive than probe measurements.}